 Here are nine splendid Mother’s Day dinner ideas and recipes — from an intimate soiree to chef-inspired shindigs — for you to wine, dine, and show the mom in your life how much they shine.
 And, yes, you should do the dishes, too!

 Ce-le-brate good moms, c’mon!
 This filet mignon meal starts with savory spinach, cheese, and mushroom pastry appetizers and includes two mouthwatering bacon-wrapped filet mignons, sides of Gruyère mashed potatoes, black truffle and almond green beans, and a heavenly chocolate cake.
-Pair your Mother’s Day dinner with red wine, ’cause there’s a party goin’ on right here!
+Pair this Mother’s Day dinner idea with red wine, ’cause there’s a party goin’ on right here!

 The month of May and Mother’s Day are great times to make New York City chef and restaurateur Mike Price’s seafood boil.
 It’s full of seasonal crabs, lobster, and shrimp, and the fact that it’s a one-pot meal means you can cook and hang out with loved ones at your Mother’s Day dinner gathering.
 Serve Price’s mother-in-law Lucy’s fresh blueberry cake to complete the occasion or choose a traditional family dessert recipe to honor a special elder mom in your family.